 For hay fever, staying indoors as much as possible during the allergy season, keeping doors and windows closed, and the use of air conditioner may help.
-Avoid heavy yard work or wear a face mask, and shower before bedtime to remove any pollen that may have accumulated on your skin during the day.
+Avoid heavy yard work or wear a face mask, and shower and shampoo before bedtime to remove any pollen that may have accumulated on your skin and hair during the day.
 The use of HEPA filters in the home to trap particles such as pollen and dust can be effective.
 Avoid hanging clothes outside to dry, too.

 What Medicines Are Available For Allergy Prevention?

 Both prescription and over-the-counter (OTC) medications are used for allergies.
 Common treatments include 1st and 2nd generation oral antihistamines, corticosteroid nasal sprays, leukotriene antagonists, and immunotherapy.

 Oral and nasal spray medicines must be used daily to prevent symptoms from occurring; conversely intranasal decongestants should only be used for a few days at the most.
 Each treatment has benefits and risks, and it is important to discuss these with your doctor.
 There is a wide selection of OTC treatments available, and many allergy products can be bought in the generic form, which will save you money for spring break!

 Allergy Options: First Generation H1-Antihistamines